dpiponi/Stellarator/README.md

 ![Adventure screenshot](docs/adventure.png?raw=true "Adventure Screenshot")

 As you can see, there are visual artifacts and the aspect ratio isn't right yet.
+I've made no attempt to get timing right yet.

 Use cursor keys to simulate the joystick and the space bar to fire the trigger.